Religion in Chile: Hinduism

 A few Indians had gone to Chile in the 1920s.
 Others migrated there since the 1970s, not only from India, but also from Trinidad and Tobago, Guyana, Suriname, Hong Kong, Indonesia, Nigeria, Panama, the Philippines and Singapore.
 The Hindu community in Chile has more than 4530 members in 2024.
 Among these, around 2372 people lives in the capital city Santiago.
 Most of the Hindus in Chile are Sindhis.
 There is a Hindu Temple in Punta Arenas which provide services in both Sindhi and Spanish.

 Sikhism

 In 2016, after a four-year process, the Sikh religion received legal status.
 The religion was introduced to Chile by Yogi Bhajan in the late 20th century.

 Wicca

 According to the TV program Hola Chile on La Red TV channel there are at least 130 Wiccans in the Valparaíso Region.
 There is also the Escuela de Brujas (School of Witches) in Independencia, Santiago Metropolitan Region that caters to the educational needs of Wiccans in the capitol region.

 Irreligion

-According to the 2024 Chilean census, 25.7% of Chileans do not practice any religion.
+According to the 2024 Chilean census, 3,903,308 Chileans do not practice any religion, representing 25,7% of the population.

 In September 2011, a group of atheists founded the Atheist Society of Chile.